-To provide the level of expertise and understanding required of the committee, and to have an appropriate level of influence within the authority, the members of the committee will need to be of high calibre.
-When selecting elected representatives to be on the committee or when co-opting independent members, aptitude should be considered alongside relevant knowledge, skills and experience.

-Characteristics of audit committee membership:

-- A membership that is trained to fulfil their role so that members are objective, have an inquiring and independent approach, and are knowledgeable. - A membership that promotes good governance principles, identifying ways that better governance arrangement can help achieve the organisation's objectives. - A strong, independently minded chair, displaying a depth of knowledge, skills, and interest. - There are many personal skills needed to be an effective chair, but key to these are: - o promoting apolitical open discussion - managing meetings to cover all business and encouraging a candid approach from all participants - o maintaining the focus of the committee on matters of greatest priority. - Willingness to operate in an apolitical manner. - Unbiased attitudes treating auditors, the executive and management fairly. - The ability to challenge the executive and senior managers when required. - Knowledge, expertise and interest in the work of the committee. - 25.
-While expertise in the areas within the remit of the committee is very helpful, the attitude of committee members and willingness to have appropriate training are of equal importance. - 26.
-The appointment of co-opted independent members on the committee should consider the overall knowledge and expertise of the existing members.
+- 20. The CIPFA position statement sets out that: To provide the level of expertise and understanding required of the committee, and to have an appropriate level of influence within the authority, the members of the committee will need to be of high calibre.
+When selecting elected representatives to be on the committee or when co-opting independent members, aptitude should be considered alongside relevant knowledge, skills and experience. - 21.
+Characteristics of audit committee membership: - A membership that is trained to fulfil their role so that members are objective, have an inquiring and independent approach, and are knowledgeable. - A membership that promotes good governance principles, identifying ways that better governance arrangement can help achieve the organisation's objectives. - A strong, independently minded chair, displaying a depth of knowledge, skills, and interest. - There are many personal skills needed to be an effective chair, but key to these are: - o promoting apolitical open discussion - managing meetings to cover all business and encouraging a candid approach from all participants - o maintaining the focus of the committee on matters of greatest priority.

-- 27. Specialist training was arranged for members of both the Audit Committee and scrutiny committees in July 2022, though few members were able to attend.
-The chair attends (online) a sector wide forum for Audit Committee chairs, which provides an opportunity to share and disseminate good practice. - 28.
-The chair and vice-chair re-assessed the effectiveness of the Audit Committee against CIPFA guidance, assisted by internal audit officers in the autumn of 2022. - 29.
-The key issue identified is the desirability of co-opting to the committee someone to provide specialist input.
-This would also be in line with a recommendation from the 2020 Redman Review. - 30.
-All committee members are mindful of the need for unbiased attitudes and have engaged in their responsibilities in an apolitical manner. - 31.
-The chair has been specifically mindful of the specific requirements and has sought to ensure that they have been met as the committee has conducted its business. - 32.
+- Willingness to operate in an apolitical manner. - Unbiased attitudes treating auditors, the executive and management fairly. - The ability to challenge the executive and senior managers when required. - Knowledge, expertise and interest in the work of the committee. - 22.
+All committee members are mindful of the need for unbiased attitudes and have engaged in their responsibilities in an apolitical manner. - 23.
+The chair has been very mindful of the specific requirements and has sought to ensure that they have been met as the committee has conducted its business. - 24.
 It is desirable for the committee to engage directly and separately with its external auditors.
-The chair has arranged for meetings to take place with either himself or with the committee ahead of meetings of the Audit Committee.
+The chair has met with the external auditors ahead of meetings of the committee.